sarangnair1998/ENPM661_Project02/README.md

 Start: (1100, 450), Goal: (200, 200)

-5.Once the algorithm finishes execution, the backtracked path will be displayed on the canvas, and a video file named sarang_project2.avi will be generated showing the exploration process and the final path.
+5.Once the algorithm finishes execution, the backtracked path will be displayed on the canvas, and a video file named Animation video.mp4 will be generated showing the exploration process and the final path.